andywer/gulp-elixir-modules/README.md

       editor.css
 ```

 You see the advantage?
-It becomes easier to find what you are looking for even if split your files into smaller ones.
+It becomes easier to find what you are looking for, even if you split the files into smaller ones.
-It is easy to handle a great amount of files now and you have them separated by what they do what is a real benefit
+It is easy to handle a great amount of files now and you have them separated by what they do, what is a real benefit
 if you want to lazy-load your assets or need to manage dependencies.
 Additionally you may name your files inside a
 module just as you want.